Invenio-Solutions/InvenioRunBook/docs/Design Patterns/microservices.md

-# Microservice Pattern:
+# Microservices Pattern:

-Microservice architecture facilitates loose coupling of the services by encompassing several independent and autonoumous services together to build an application.The primary objective of the microservice architecture are:
+Microservice architecture facilitates loose coupling of the services by encompassing several independent and autonoumous services together to build an application.
+[7 Microservices Benefits and How they Impact Development](https://www.capitalone.com/tech/software-engineering/10-microservices-best-practices/) details on the importance of the microservice architecture.The primary objective of the microservice architecture are:

 * Scalability
 * Decentralization
 * Resilient Services